Are You taking Beta 1,3/1,6 Glucan Daily? Learn Why the Time is Now!Frank Jordan

-A new COVID-19 Study states: “… where there is no definite pharmacological remedy for prevention or treatment presently available, a biological response modifier beta glucan food supplement … modulating the immune response is …worth recommendation for clinical studies of COVID-19, especially in vulnerable populations.”
+A recent COVID-19 Study states: “… where there is no definite pharmacological remedy for prevention or treatment presently available, a biological response modifier beta glucan food supplement … modulating the immune response is …worth recommendation for clinical studies of COVID-19, especially in vulnerable populations.”
+Note: According to the FDA and current vaccine producers there is NO currently FDA approved COVID-19 vaccine.
+The currently (4/19/21) available COVID-19 vaccines are authorized for humans based on FDA granted temporary emergency use authorization for treatment for 18 years old and over for Moderna vaccine and 16 years old and over for Pfizer/BioNTech.
+Johnson and Johnson vaccine is currently suspended from U.S. distribution for safety concerns.

 Why should you orally take beta 1,3/1,6 glucan?
-Research below tells you why based on current research and recommendations.
+Research below tells you why based on current scientific research and recommendations.
 You are urged to read these research excerpts and then the entire study dated Oct 16, 2020 at DOI: 10.1186/s12959-020-00239-6 .
-The beta 1,3/1,6 glucan referenced in this study was not MG beta 1,3/1,6 glucan from NSC, but MG beta glucan is also classified as a food supplement biological response modifier-glucan (BLRMG) classified as GRAS.
-Opinions and research findings are those of the presented researchers associated with this research study in which NSC had no input or involvement.
-This peer reviewed research is from Japan where beta 1,3/1,6 glucan can be indicated for cancer.
+The beta 1,3/1,6 glucan referenced in this study was not MG beta 1,3/1,6 glucan provided by NSC, but like that beta glucan in the study, the NSC MG beta 1,3/1,6 glucan is classified as a food supplement, biological response modifier-glucan (BLRMG) classified as GRAS.
+This peer reviewed research is from Japan where beta 1,3/1,6 glucan can be indicated for cancer and immune stimulation.

 Prevention of hyperinflammation occurs by preventing the onset of apoptosis [cell death] through increased sFAS production, regulation and suppression of CS [cytokine storms] through activation of Treg**** cells and decreased IL6, and prevention of chemoattraction of monocytes and macrophages, T cells, NK cells, and dendritic cells through a decrease in CXCL10 and CCL2 (monocyte chemotactic protein 1; MCP-1).